I Tried A DIY Macrame Kit For Beginners… How Hard Was It?

 I got the strings set up to start making the knots, and after checking with the instructions for how to actually tie the knots, I got to work.

-This is a basic kit so it’s two identical side sections that you attach in the center, and of course I tied them too tightly, so that’s my second tip:
+This is a basic kit so it’s two identical side sections that you attach in the center, and of course I tied them too tightly, so that’s my second tip, keep your knots loose!

 Actually look at the picture to make sure what you’re doing looks like the photo of the finished piece!